khakhalin/notes/papers/Weng2019self-supervised.md

 # Self-Supervised Representation Learning

 Nov 10, 2019 by Lilian Weng
+https://lilianweng.github.io/lil-log/2019/11/10/self-supervised-learning.html

 #blog #self-supervised

-https://lilianweng.github.io/lil-log/2019/11/10/self-supervised-learning.html

-Awesome informal review of the entire concept, and highlights from the field.
+Awesome informal review of the entire concept of self-supervized learning, with highlights from the field.

 #### General idea: